by William Cohen-Kiraly

 “Would Bill?”
 She said, a smirk on her face.

-“You wound me, lovely lady” he said, raising his hand to his heart, or at least where a heart would have been if he was human.
+“You wound me, lovely lady” he said, raising his hand to his heart, or at least where a heart would have been if he were human.

 “Tell you what,” he said.
 “I have a proposition.
 One hand, this time for real stakes and I promise not to make myself win.”